bennhood/Okta-Workforce-Identity-Project/README.md

 - Okta's two-layer policy model (Global Session Policy + App Authentication Policy) means app-level trusted network rules won't suppress MFA unless both layers are considered together
 - `UNSATISFIABLE` errors in Okta policy evaluation indicate a mismatch between what the authentication policy requires and what the enrollment policy permits - not an authentication failure
 - Okta's System Log distinguishes IdP-layer failures from SP-layer failures, enabling SSO triage without SP log access
+- SCIM clients enforce idempotency by filtering on `userName` before every create - the `GET ?filter=` → `POST` pair is the protocol's duplicate-prevention pattern, observable in the request sequence
+- Okta's two SCIM test app variants deliver credentials differently: the OAuth Bearer Token variant sends `Authorization: Bearer <token>`, while Header Auth uses a custom header scheme - an auth-scheme mismatch between client and server produces a 401 even when the token itself is correct, diagnosable by capturing the raw request rather than re-checking configuration

 ---